LucaCallisti/PolicyDistillation/README.md

 | `ImpaalaMid`   | (16, 32, 32)      | Medium model       |
 | `ImpaalaBig`   | (32, 64, 64)      | Full-capacity model|

+Internal states are upscaled and then concatenated with the hidden representation of the visual input.
-All models use the same MLP actor head (128→128→action_dim) on top of the CNN backbone.
+All models use the same MLP actor head on top of the CNN backbone.

 ### IMPALA Architecture